Multilayer network science: theory, methods, and applications: Data Tools

 \section{Data \& Tools}

 Given the growing interest in network science, a wide array of resources has become available.
-Yet, despite substantial progress, challenges remain in terms of data availability, standardization, and tool interoperability.
-This section highlights the most relevant public data repositories and software libraries that support advanced network analysis and visualization.
+Yet, despite substantial progress, challenges remain in terms of data availability, standardisation, and tool interoperability.
+This section highlights the most relevant public data repositories and software libraries that support advanced network analysis and visualisation.